How Efficient Is Your Electric Van?

 When you typically travel higher mileages, the efficiency of your van becomes more important.

-So what do we mean by 'efficiency'?
-It's very simple.
-How far can you travel compared to the size of your van's battery?
+It's very simple - it's how far you can travel compared to the size of your van's battery.

 Think of it like the miles per gallon (mpg) of a petrol or diesel van.
 The higher the mpg, the more efficient the van is.